NESA: Relational Neuro-Symbolic Static Program Analysis: Analysis Policy Evaluation

-Unlike symbolic relations, populating neural relations is non-deterministic, as it depends on the results of LLM prompting.
-Notably, multiple neural relation specifications may exist for a given neural relation, determining different ways of populating the relation.
-Consider \textsf{DataDep} in Figure~\ref{fig:input}(a) as an example.
-Apart from Figure~\ref{fig:input}(b), we can populate \textsf{DataDep} by prompting to check if any pair of expressions have a data dependency.
-Also, we can enumerate each expression \textsf{e} in the program and prompt the LLMs to obtain all expressions $\textsf{e}'$ such that either $(\textsf{e}, \textsf{e}')$ or $(\textsf{e}', \textsf{e})$ belongs to \textsf{DataDep}.\xz{you may want to further explain complexity difference} To formalize this, we introduce the concept of the \emph{neural constructor} as follows.
+Unlike symbolic relations, populating neural relations is more complex.
+Multiple neural relation specifications may exist for a given neural relation, determining different ways of populating the relation.
+Consider \textsf{DataDep} in Fig.~\ref{fig:input}(a) as an example.
+Apart from Fig.~\ref{fig:input}(a), we can populate \textsf{DataDep} by prompting to check if any pair of expressions have a data dependency.
+Also, we can enumerate each expression \text{e} in the program and prompt the LLMs to obtain all expressions $\text{e}'$ such that either $(\text{e}, \text{e}')$ or $(\text{e}', \text{e})$ belongs to \textsf{DataDep}.
+Formally, we introduce the \emph{neural constructor}.